steilerDev/icloud-photos-sync/pages/docs/user-guides/common-warnings.md

 During the sync process a couple of warnings can pop up.
 The primary reason for this being, that the API behaves differently than I expect.
 Given however the experience I gathered, the following warnings will be printed out, but are handled gracefully by the application.

-Warnings can be surpressed with a [configuration options](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/).
+Warnings can be suppressed with a [configuration options](https://steilerdev.github.io/icloud-photos-sync/user-guides/cli/).

 ## `Ignoring unknown album type 6`
 The program only syncs albums (type `0`) and folders (type `3`) - any other unexpected album type will be ignored (those are maybe smart albums?).

 ## `Filtering record <some-id>: duplicate`
 Because the iCloud API is arbitrarily limiting results, the application needs to send multiple queries in order to acquire the full data set.
-This is done in a conservative fasion (without knowing the exact limitations of the API), which sometimes leads to overlaps in the result set.
+This is done in a conservative fashion (without knowing the exact limitations of the API), which sometimes leads to overlaps in the result set.

 Therefore duplicate entries in the query are removed.